Review: Death in the Family (Shana Merchant, #1) by Tessa Wegert

 Filed Under: Your kid’s dead imaginary friend

 I’m usually super hesitant to read a book that is making the rounds on the Hype Train Express.
-I tend to be disappointed; closing the book only to be like, “well, I definitely read this wrong?
+I tend to be disappointed; closing the book only to be like, “Well, I definitely read this wrong?
 What is everyone talking about?”
 (But let’s be real, I’m not actually reading the books wrong.)

 Toot-fucking-toot, bitches!